BEFORE YOU APPLY

 - Headshot/Selfie photo

 - CV and/or resume

 - Board certification

-It is extremely imperative that you complete this form as soon as possible after you are accepted onto a team.
-This form must be completed before you can move any further in the process of going on a GHO trip.
+It is extremely imperative that you complete this form as soon as possible because we cannot move any further in the process of your application for a GHO trip until it is submitted in full.
 By signing it, you agree to GHO’s policies and procedures for volunteer service, including standards for personal conduct, publicity, fees and more.
-You can sign this form electronically via email, or you can also mail or fax it to us.
+You can sign this form electronically and submit via email, or you can also mail or fax it to us.

-Most importantly, tickets will not be purchased for you without a signed Waiver/Travel Form.
+Most importantly, airline tickets will not be purchased for you without a signed Travel, Waiver or Responsibility & Assumption of Risk Form.
 There will be no exceptions to this rule.

 As followers of Jesus Christ, we serve based on the Great Commandment and the Great Commission from God.
 In the Great Commandment, described in Matthew 22:37-39, Jesus Christ tells us that the great commandment is “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.”
 After His resurrection and just before His ascension into heaven, Christ commissioned His disciples, including us, as recorded in Matthew 28:18-20, where He says, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”